lsst-ts/ts_tma/docs/ats_tekniker/ATS_Deployment.md

 Follow the steps defined in the repo [README](https://github.com/lsst-ts/ts_tma_hil_simulator_top-end-chiller/blob/develop/README.md)

+#### WriteTekNsvVariables

+This is a tool to update the required TekNSV variables in the TMA-PXI with a default value or by manually providing one.
+This is used for setting the status of the deployable extensions as well as the AZ and EL brakes pressures, but more variables can be written by updating the config file of the tool.
+The source code and more documentation about configuration can be found in [this repo](https://github.com/lsst-ts/ts_tma_hil_write-TekNSV-variables).

+1. If the installer or executable is available continue to step 6
+2. Clone the repository in the link above
+3. Open the project `Write TekNSV Variables.lvproj`
+4. Go to *Build Specifications* and right click in *Executable* to select *Build*
+5. When build finishes go to build folder and copy all files and folder
+6. Paste compilation files to desired destination in Windows Machine
+7. Run *WriteTekNsvVariables.exe*

 ### Linux Machine

 In the Linux Machine the secondary axis simulators and the robot framework tests are running.